Rule 3745-300-09 | Property-specific risk assessment procedures.

 (f) Relevant exposure pathway information for a property.
 Property-specific information includes the following:

 (ii) The spatial distribution of the COCs in identified areas or exposure units on the property, which are determined in accordance with the procedures under rule 3745-300-07 of the Administrative Code.
-The physical distribution information shall include the relative concentrations of the COCs in identified areas on the property.
+The physical distribution information includes the relative concentrations of the COCs in identified areas or exposure units on the property.

-(3) The property-specific risk assessment is comprised of four parts: selection of chemicals of concern, exposure assessment, toxicity assessment, and characterization of risk.
+(3) The property-specific risk assessment is comprised of four parts: property assessment, exposure assessment, toxicity assessment, and characterization of risk.
 These four parts are as follows:

 (b) Exposure assessment.
-The exposure assessment shall determine the reasonably anticipated magnitude, frequency, duration, and routes of exposure.
-The exposure assessment shall include consideration of the information obtained or activities performed under paragraph (D)(2) of this rule for the known and reasonably anticipated land use.
+The exposure assessment shall determine the reasonably anticipated magnitude, frequency, duration, and routes of exposure and consider the information obtained, or activities performed under paragraph (D)(2) of this rule for the known and reasonably anticipated land use.
+The exposure assessment shall:

-(a) The property-specific exposure assessment shall evaluate all complete exposure pathways in accordance with paragraph (F)(1) of rule 3745-300-07 of the Administrative Code.
+(ii) Evaluate exposure pathway completeness in accordance with paragraph (F)(1) of rule 3745-300-07 of the Administrative Code.

 (a) The volunteer shall calculate the chemical-specific intakes using formulas identified in the following sources, as incorporated by reference in rule 3745-300-15 of the Administrative Code: